regosen/get_cover_art/README.md

 The "--art-dest-filename" option allows you to specify the filename used to store downloaded files, for interoperability with other systems.
-You __must__ be careful to avoid collisions between different albums: The default is "{artist} - {album}.jpg".
+You __must__ be careful to avoid collisions between different albums: The default is "{artist} - {album_or_title}.jpg".
 If you know that all of the albums you're running against have their own directories _and_ you are using "--art-dest-inline", then you could use something more generic (such as "cover.jpg").
+A note about the format:
+- {album_or_title} falls back on the title tag if the album tag is blank
+- {filename} uses the filename of the source audio file (minus the extension)

 _Pro Tip:_ If you have a cover.jpg in each album directory, you can use:
 "--external-art-mode before --external-art-filename cover.jpg --art-dest-inline"